pydata/numexpr/README.txt

 expressions that operate on arrays (like "3*a+4*b") are accelerated and use less memory than doing the same calculation in Python.

+In addition, its multi-threaded capabilities can make use of all your cores, which may accelerate computations, most specially if they are not memory-bounded (e.g. those using transcendental functions).

+Last but not least, numexpr can make use of Intel's VML (Vector Math Library, normally integrated in its Math Kernel Library, or MKL).
+This allows further acceleration of transcendent expressions.

 Examples of use
 ===============